jmlandi/backstage-v2/DEPLOYMENT.md

 - [ ] Mobile menu opens and closes properly
 - [ ] All images load correctly
 - [ ] Contact form submits successfully
-- [ ] Contact data appears in Neon database
+- [ ] Email is received at the configured destination
 - [ ] All links work (social media, etc.)
 - [ ] Responsive design works on mobile/tablet/desktop